IU-PR/Capstone_project/content/docs/Groups/InnTime.md

 ### ***Next Steps***
 As tasks for the future, we have identified the following:
-1) We need to implement a user authorization page (so that the schedule can be saved for each user)
+1) Add the ability to search and sorting cources

 2) We also need to check the correctness of the work of the bundle of our backend with the front end.

-3) The introduction of the ability to save the schedule to a computer or phone for use in Google Calendar or other services
+3) The ability to save the schedule to a computer or phone for use in Google Calendar or other services.

+4) We need to implement a user authorization page (so that the cookie can be saved for each user)

-4) Writing a parser for the schedule, so as not to make the schedule with your hands in our service
+5) Writing a parser for the schedule, so as not to make the schedule with your hands in our service

-5) The ability to edit the schedule through the admin panel for teachers
+6) The ability to edit the schedule through the admin panel for teachers

+7) Different styles for different cources in the calendar

 ___